USEPA/epa_r_workshop_2019/README.md

 #### On-site details:

 The workshop is being held at the [US EPA campus in Research Triangle Park, NC](https://www.epa.gov/aboutepa/about-epas-campus-research-triangle-park-rtp-north-carolina).
-Details and directions for those visiting will be posted at a later date.

 #### Workshop summaries: